Configure suspicious user activity detection in NetApp Ransomware Resilience

 Required Console role

-To install a user activity agent, you need a host or a VM with any of the following supported operating system and server requirements.
+To install a user activity agent, you need a host or VM that meets the following requirements.

 Operating system requirements